francoiskroll/FramebyFrame/README.md

 Yes, this happens when running a Replay on Zebralab, for example.
 The software (stupidly) takes the computer clock time when you started the Replay, not the original start of the experiment.
 Follow instructions above to give the start date/time manually to `vpSorter()`.

+> _I do short experiments without any light transitions.
+Can I still use the package to analyse my data?_

+You can use some of it.
+When calculating behaviour parameters (`multiBehaviourParameter(...)`), please make use of the `woi` setting to define one or more time window(s) within your experiment (see DOCUMENTATION.md).

+Currently `ggParameterGrid(...)` and the LME statistics unfortunately expect full days/nights, but it is certainly possible to make them work for short experiments.
+Get in touch with me so I have some motivation to work on this!

 ___

 ## Experimental design commandments